firzanarmani/cs3203-clion-remote-fedora/README.md

 > docker exec -it fedora-dev-env /bin/bash
 > ```
 > This can also be done in the Docker Desktop application.

+## Using as a Target Build Environment in CLI
+1. Ensure that the `fedora-dev-env` container is running.
+2. Open the CLI for the container in the Docker Desktop application or start a new terminal session and run `docker exec -it fedora-dev-env /bin/bash` to attach to the container's CLI.
+3. Navigate to the target folder specified during `docker run`, i.e. `cd /home/user/cs3203` and ensure that the source folder has been properly bind-mounted.
+4. Carry on build instructions as per the CS3203 Wiki guide [here](https://github.com/nus-cs3203/project-wiki/wiki/Cross-platform-Startup-SPA-Solution#25-working-on-fedora-32-linux-using-terminal)

 ## Full Remote Mode with CLion
 1. Ensure that the `fedora-dev-env` container is running.